priyasebasti/GettingCleaningDataProject/README.md

 - Columns were given meaningful names
 - Only the mean and SD columns were extracted (along with the Subject and Activity columns)
 - This new dataset was used to create the tidy dataset containing the average of each variable for each activity and each subject

 The code is contained in run_analysis.R
+- Run the code once the dataset is unzipped and saved in the working directory